cvat-ai/cvat/site/content/en/docs/manual/basics/workspace.md

 ## Image settings in CVAT

-The **Image settings** panel serves as a versatile tool for fine-tuning of the visual aspects of your image.
+The **Image settings** panel serves as a versatile tool for fine-tuning the visual aspects of your image.
 Whether you need to brighten the image, increase contrast, or make other adjustments, this panel is your go-to.